College athletes should be paid mainly because getting paid would help them meet ends, pay medical bills, and fulfill their commitments.

 Here is a Real Life Example of AJ Green and Terrelle Pryor (who came from poorer backgrounds), who had to sell their memorabilia in 2011 for small amounts.
 Both brought a ton of money into their universities, yet they were desperate for money when they sold their belongings.

-Verdict- 3 Reasons Why College Athletes Should Be Paid
+Verdict- y College Athletes Should Be Paid!

 First, Paying college athletes is a must, as this gives them financial freedom and helps them not be weighed down by financial hardships.
 Compensating college athletes is the need of the hour.
 Laws should be passed and built for it to function smoothly.